kiransalve/Power-BI/Learn with Gigs/Questions.md

 You don’t need to track the wrong spelling.

-In One line

-“Type 1 maintains no history.”

-SCD Type 2 – Keep History (Most Important)

-A new row is inserted for every change.
+SCD Type 2 – Keep History - A new row is inserted for every change.

-When used?

-When history needs to be maintained.

 Example (customer changed HQ):